luizirber/bioinfo/README.rst

 License
 -------

-MIT licensed.
+BSD licensed.
 See the bundled `LICENSE <https://github.com/luizirber/bioinfo/blob/master/LICENSE>`_ file for more details.